 – ‘Attachment by Email’ to Maximo record without needing to open Maximo by sending email with attachment.

-Drag n Drop Custom Control
+Drag and Drop Custom Control for Maximo attachments

 BPD Zenith has developed a custom control that can be added to any application in Maximo that supports attachments.
 In ‘Asset’ application, rather than using the ‘Attachments’ link to add files through multiple clicks, you are only required to drag the files you need and drop them into drop zone of the control.